grapestone5321/sdcnd-traffic_sign_classifier/writeup.md

 ![alt text][image14] ![alt text][image15]

+ Some characteristics could make the images difficult to classify.

+The first image might be difficult to classify because the background is bright.
+The second image might be difficult to classify because there are some background objects (windows).
+The thired image might be difficult to classify because there are some background objects.
+The forth image might be difficult to classify because it is taken at a bit of  an angle.
+The fifth image might be difficult to classify because there are some background objects.

 #### 2. Discuss the model's predictions on these new traffic signs and compare the results to predicting on the test set.
 At a minimum, discuss what the predictions were, the accuracy on these new predictions, and compare the accuracy to the accuracy on the test set (OPTIONAL: Discuss the results in more detail as described in the "Stand Out Suggestions" part of the rubric).

 Here are the results of the prediction: